 Paris has an excellent public transport system, divided into five zones radiating out from the centre; ticket prices vary according to the number of zones required.
 Public transport consists of buses, an underground metro, and express trains (RER).
 Taxis are also available.
 The easiest way to get around is on the metro and the subways are generally safe at all times.
 It is possible to transfer between the metro and the RER trains at no extra cost.
 The bus system is also extensive, but is slower, less frequent and best used for getting to destinations the metro does not cover.
 A nightbus service, Noctilien, covers the city between 1am and 5.30am.
 Taxis are readily available and can be hailed or caught at taxi ranks.
 Vélib' bicycle rentals are also popular for getting round town: pick up a bike at one of over 1,200 stations and return it at any other.

 Other things to see in Paris include the Basilique du Sacre-Cœur, which offers great views over Paris.
 The Pompidou Centre houses the Musée National d'Art Modern, while the square to the west of the building attracts a varied assortment of street performers.
-Stroll around the cobblestone streets of the Marais district with its mansions and museums, or visit the courtyards and antique shops of Ile St-Louis, which also boasts the former homes of Marie Curie, Baudelaire, and Voltaire.
+Visitors can stroll around the cobblestone streets of the Marais district with its mansions and museums, or visit the courtyards and antique shops of Ile St-Louis, which also boasts the former homes of Marie Curie, Baudelaire and Voltaire.

 South of the river, the Musée d'Orsay, the Rodin Museum and the Hotel des Invalides (the burial place of many great French soldiers, including Napoleon Bonaparte) can be found.
-When they've finished sightseeing, visitors can idle away an afternoon in the Jardin du Luxembourg.
-Further along visitors can stroll through the Jardin des Plantes, Paris' first public garden, created by Louis XIII's doctor for the cultivation of medicinal plants, or visit the National History Museum.
+When they've finished sightseeing, visitors can while away an afternoon in the Jardin du Luxembourg.
+Further along, visitors can stroll through the Jardin des Plantes, Paris' first public garden, or visit the National History Museum.
 The St-Germain-des-Pres neighbourhood, the former residence of existentialists Sartre and Camus, has retained much of its bohemian atmosphere with bookshops, art galleries and coffeehouses.